Shopping cart

 The new Start menu does away with the Live Tiles that were first introduced with Windows 8, favouring a more traditional launcher similar to that found in Chrome OS or Android.
 Apps, recent documents, and a distinct search interface are all available. macOS and Chrome OS are certainly influencing the centred look, and Windows 11 also features the rounded corners we’ve seen on Android and iOS.

-“The team has laboured over every detail,” adds Windows CEO Panos Panay.
+“The team has labored over every detail,” adds Windows CEO Panos Panay.
 Updated dark and light modes will be included in Windows 11, and they will look a lot better than what we have now in Windows.

 Snap Layouts, as Microsoft refers to them, allow you to easily snap apps into the many modes that Windows 11 supports.
 Thanks to a feature called Snap Groups, this new version of Windows 11 will also remember where your apps are located.